eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.protocol.md

 and a [=Consumer=] that requests [=Datasets=].
 A [=Contract Negotiation=] is uniquely identified through an Internationalized Resource Identifier (IRI) [[rfc3987]].
 Each [=Contract Negotiation=] requires a newly generated IRI, which MAY not be used in a [=Contract Negotiation=] after a terminal state has been reached.
 A [=Contract Negotiation=] progresses through a series of states, which are tracked by the [=Provider=] and [=Consumer=] using [=Messages=].
-A [=Contract Negotiation=] transitions to a state in response to an acknowledged [=Message=] from the counter-party.
+A [=Contract Negotiation=] transitions to a state in response to an acknowledged Message from the counter-party.
 Both parties have the same state of the [=Contract Negotiation=].
 In case the states differ, the [=Contract Negotiation=] MUST be terminated and a new [=Contract Negotiation=] MAY be initiated.

 ### States {#contract-negotiation-states}